 3.1 How will you review community and equality impact once the policy, strategy, function or service has been implemented?
-These actions should be developed using the information gathered in Section1 and 2 and should be picked up in your departmental/service business plans. document. gateway decision point
+These actions should be developed using the information gathered in Section1 and 2 and should be picked up in your departmental/service business plans.
+Action By when?
+By who?
+Baseline data on housing typology and accessibility and incidence of damp and mould complaints will be recorded at the point Members give approval for the redevelopment process to commence.
+Spring/Summer 2024 Housing Service The effectiveness and equity of the decant process will March 2024 Housing Service